Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/co-operation/partnership-pattern.md

 In the partnership model,
 The integration between bounded contexts is coordinated in an ad hoc manner.

-## How does it Work?
+## How to Use Partnership Pattern?

-One team can notify a second team about a change in the API,
+One team can notify a second team about a change in the API.
 And the second team will cooperate and adapt (no drama or conflicts).

 The coordination of integration here is two-way.